 7.6 Overtime-Eligible Employees Rest Periods

-- Department office hours and work schedules will be determined by the department and approved by the manager or direct supervisor, keeping in mind the 40 hour workweek.
+- Department office hours and work schedules will be determined by the department and approved by the direct supervisor, keeping in mind the 40 hour workweek.

 Examples of possible 4-10 schedules:

 - 6:30-5:00, 30 minute lunch- M-Th

 - 6:30-5:30, 1 hour lunch- M-Th

 8. Am I eligible for overtime pay if I work extra time beyond my daily work schedule?

 Overtime-eligible employees who have prior approval and work more than forty (40) hours in a workweek will be compensated at the overtime rate.

 Questions?
 Contact HR at 360-596-5500.